code-kern-ai/refinery/README.md

 ### Technical questions
 <details>
     <summary><b>Help!!
 I forgot my password!</b></summary>
     No worries, you can send a reset link even on your local machine.
 However, the link isn't sent to your email, but to the mailhog.
-Access it via `http://localhost:4436`.
+Access it via <a href="http://localhost:4436">http://localhost:4436</a>.
 </details>

 <details>
     <summary><b>I want to install a library for my labeling function</b></summary>
-    For this, we need to change the `requirements.txt` of the [lf-exec-env](https://github.com/code-kern-ai/refinery-lf-exec-env), the containerized execution environment for your labeling functions.
-Please just [open a ticket](https://discuss.kern.ai/c/enhancements/6) in our forum, and we'll integrate your library as soon as possible.
+    For this, we need to change the requirements.txt of the <a href="https://github.com/code-kern-ai/refinery-lf-exec-env">lf-exec-env</a>, the containerized execution environment for your labeling functions.
+Please just <a href="https://discuss.kern.ai/c/enhancements/6">open a ticket</a> in our forum, and we'll integrate your library as soon as possible.
 </details>

 <details>